 Legal cases involving red notices in the UAE should be treated with utmost care and expertise.
 They require lawyers with vast experience on the subject.
 A regular criminal defense lawyer may not have the necessary skill and experience to handle such matters.

-Fortunately, the international criminal defense lawyers at Al Obaidli & Al Zarooni Advocates & Legal Consultants have exactly what it takes.
-We are committed to ensuring that the rights of our clients are not infringed on for any reason.
+Fortunately, the international criminal defense lawyers at Amal Khamis Advocates & Legal Consultants have precisely what it takes.
+We are committed to ensuring that our clients’ rights are not infringed on for any reason.
 We are ready to stand up for our clients and protect them.
-We provide you with the best representation in international criminal cases with a specialization in Red Notice matters.
+We provide you with the best representation in international criminal cases specializing in Red Notice matters.